eth-ait/FastForestLib/README.md

 ### Windows

 The code compiles with Visual Studio 2013 and Visual Studio 2015.
 You need to compile boost (tested with 1.59.0) which requires libpng and zlib.
 I would recommend to compile everything with 64bit support.

 ## Programs
 _depth_forest_trainer_: Trains a new forest depth-first
 _level_forest_trainer_: Trains a new forest breadh-first
 _dist_forest_trainer_: Trains a new forest in a distributed manner using MPI.
-_forest_predictor_: Test an existing forest on a dataset.
+_forest_predictor_: Predict labels for a dataset.
+Can also be used to evaluate a dataset with ground-truth.
 _forest_converter_: Converts a forest in JSON or binary format to MATLAB format.

-## Data file format
+## Data input file format

 CSV format:
 Data and label images are given as individual image files.
 A .csv file contains path to the data and label images.